zexerv/UR5e_ros2/README.md

 ```
 #### Installation of  cartesian controllers (cartesian_controller_simulation, cartesian_controller_simulation_ur5e and cartesian_controller_tests excluded)

-If you are not interested in having the cartesian controllers installed you can try to move the robot directly with MoveIt!, which will exploit the standard `scaled_joint_trajectory_controller` (which, for now, since the repo is under developement and only Taffi is able to understand her mess, I suggest is a good option to go with if you do not need thos controllers)
+If you are not interested in having the cartesian controllers installed you can try to move the robot directly with MoveIt!, which will exploit the standard `scaled_joint_trajectory_controller`
 ```
 colcon build --packages-select cartesian_compliance_controller cartesian_controller_base cartesian_controller_handles cartesian_controller_utilities cartesian_force_controller cartesian_motion_controller --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```